In Baltimore, redesigning manholes don’t come cheap.

 The consultants, Johnson, Mirmiran & Thompson and O’Brien & Gere Engineers, will prepare design memoranda, review contract documents and inspect work in anticipation of the large-scale rebuilding of the “sewershed collection system” that directs runoff to the Middle Branch of the Patapsco River near Westport.

-The city has signed consent decrees with state and federal regulators to halt sewage overflows or face stiff fines.
-Baltimore last year reported more than 360 overflows citywide, spilling more than 10 million gallons of untreated wastewater into area waters.
+Baltimore has signed consent decrees with state and federal regulators to halt sewage overflows or face stiff fines.

 Baltimore County, which relies on the Gwynns Falls to handle wastewater as far north as Owings Mills, will pay $3.1 million to the same consultants for its share of the redesign.